Yoga Teacher Mentorship & Advanced Education

 Studio Workshops & Advanced Education

-Workshops may include:
+Workshops and modules may include:

-• Nervous-system informed sequencing
+• Nervous system–informed sequencing

 • Breath mechanics under stress

-• Pain-aware teaching within scope
+• Pain-aware teaching within scope of practice

 • Teacher sustainability and load management

-👉 Inquire about workshops for your studio
+👉 Inquire about workshops or training modules for your studio

-Who This Work Is For
+This Mentorship Is For You If:

-• Take the responsibility of teaching seriously
+• You take the responsibility of teaching seriously

 Frequently Asked Questions